CSS: Animation Using CSS Transforms

 The dotted outline that appears during the animation shows the placement of the DIV containing the rocket image.
 This DIV translates across the screen while the image inside is rotated.
 Simple!

 To have more control over the animation paths and timing, you can set up WebKit Keyframes.
-They also allow the animations to run automatically rather than in response to mouse events.
+They also allow the animations to run automatically and continuously rather than just in response to mouse events.

 Multiple timing functions